leg100/otf/docs/docs/config/flags.md

 It is advisable to set this flag in a production deployment.
 Otherwise it defaults to the listening address set with `--address` which is unlikely to be accessible to external clients.

+## `--kubernetes-job-image`

+* System: `otfd`, `otf-agent`
+* Default: `leg100/otf-job:<version>`

+Set the image used for kubernetes jobs.
+Allows customization of the job image so that you can add custom tools or logic to your run environments.

 ## `--kubernetes-request-cpu`

 * System: `otfd`, `otf-agent`